UA-ResearchComputing-HPC/hpc-documentation/docs/running_jobs/monitoring_jobs_and_resources/index.md

 ## Monitoring Jobs

 !!! tip
-    Some of these functions are specific to the UA HPC, and may not work if invoked on other systems.
+    Some of these functions are specific to the UArizona HPC, and may not work if invoked on other systems.

 Every job has a unique ID associated with it that can be used to track its status, view resource allocations, and resource usage.
 Below is a list of some helpful commands you can use for job monitoring.